-As part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we will perform tests ofLane Fire Authority's compliance with provisions of applicable laws, regulations, contracts, and agreements, including grant agreements.
-However, the objective of those procedures will not be to provide an opinion on overall compliance, and we will not express such an opinion in our report on compliance issued pursuant to Government Auditing Standards.
+As part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we will perform tests of Santa Clara Rural Fire Protection District's compliance with the provisions of applicable laws, regulations, contracts, and agreements.
+However, the objective of our audit will not be to provide an opinion on overall compliance, and we will not express such an opinion.